Coder-256/Corpus-Poisoning/README.md

 # Anthropomorphic Eggs: Reproducing a Corpus Poisoning Attack on Word Embeddings

-This repository contains sample code implementing the technique described in the paper: ["Humpty Dumpty: Controlling Word Meanings via Corpus Poisoning"](https://doi.org/10.1109/SP40000.2020.00115)[^1].
+This repository contains code implementing the technique described by Schuster et al. (2020) in "Humpty Dumpty: Controlling Word Meanings via Corpus Poisoning".[^1]

 This code was created as part of a final class project for [CSE 325: Natural Language Processing](https://engineering.lehigh.edu/cse/cse-325-425-natural-language-processing-3) at Lehigh University along with teammate Ayon Bhowmick ([GitHub](https://github.com/Ayon-Bhowmick)).
 See also the accompanying [final paper](paper.pdf).